Public Transport Victoria

-Public Transport Victoria (PTV) was the brand name for public transport in the Australian state of Victoria.
-It was previously the trading name of the Public Transport Development Authority (PTDA), a now-defunct statutory authority in Victoria, responsible for providing, coordinating, and promoting public transport.
+Public Transport Victoria (PTV) is the brand name for public transport in Victoria, Australia from April 2012 to late 2025.
+Until 2019, it was also the trading name of the Public Transport Development Authority (PTDA), a now-defunct statutory authority in Victoria that was responsible for providing, coordinating, and promoting public transport.

-The PTV public transport symbols.
-Left to right: Metro Train, tram, bus, V/Line train, V/Line coach, ferry, and SkyBus.
+PTV public transport symbols, from left to right: metropolitan train, tram, bus, regional train, coach, ferry, and SkyBus.

-PTV began operating on 2 April 2012, taking over many of the responsibilities previously exercised by the Director of Public Transport and the Department of Transport.
-It also took over the marketing of public transport in Victoria from Metlink and Viclink, as well as responsibility for the myki ticketing system, formerly handled by the Transport Ticketing Authority.
+PTV began operating on 2 April 2012, replacing the Metlink and Viclink brands introduced in 2003 and 2006.
+It took over many of the responsibilities previously exercised by the Director of Public Transport and the Department of Transport, and also took over the myki ticketing system, formerly handled by the Transport Ticketing Authority.

 PTV's functions were transferred to the Department of Transport and Planning (DTP) on 1 July 2019.
-The branding was subsumed by Transport Victoria in August 2025.
+PTV's online services were migrated to Transport Victoria from August 2025 onwards.
+As of May 2026, most vehicles, stops and stations continue to show the PTV logo.